» Technology Home «

 Submitting information in text format is the main responsibility of the Main RCTC web site content providers.
 Text submitted by content providers is not subject to review by the Web Manager, although reminders may be sent out if information is obviously out-of-date.

-Avoid using colors and italics.
+Avoid using ALL CAPS, colors and italics.
 Font colors may clash with the site design or be hard to read for some individuals.
 Italics appear jagged on computer screens and can be extremely hard to read.
 Instead, use BOLD for emphasizing text.
 Also a fancy font type that displays on your computer may not be installed on someone else's computer, thus some fonts may not display as intended once on the web.
 The fonts specified in the style sheet will display on ALL computers the same way.

-- Do NOT use font types (i.e.: Times, Arial, etc.)
+- Do not use font types (i.e.: Times, Arial, etc.)

-- Do NOT use font sizes (i.e.: 1, 2, 3, -1, -2, -3, etc.)
+- Do not use font sizes (i.e.: 1, 2, 3, -1, -2, -3, etc.)

-- Do NOT use font colors
+- Do not use font colors

-- Do NOT use italics
+- Do not use italics

 - Please use headings and bold to emphasize text